-Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.
+Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

-Cream Sauce Base(ContainsMilk)
+Cream Sauce Base

-Monterey Jack Cheese(ContainsMilk)
+Monterey Jack Cheese

-Mexican Cheese Blend(ContainsMilk)
+Mexican Cheese Blend

 Southwest Spice Blend

 • Once water is boiling, add cavatappi to pot.
-Cook until al dente, 9-11 minutes.
-Reserve 1 cup pasta cooking water (2 cups for 4 servings), then drain. • While pasta cooks, place 1 TBSP butter (2 TBSP for 4) in a small microwave-safe bowl; microwave until melted, 30 seconds.
+Cook until al dente, 9-11 minutes. • Reserve 1 cup pasta cooking water (2 cups for 4 servings), then drain. • While pasta cooks, place 1 TBSP butter (2 TBSP for 4) in a small microwave safe bowl; microwave until melted, 30 seconds.
 Stir in panko and 1 tsp Southwest Spice (2 tsp for 4).
+(You’ll use the remaining Southwest Spice later.)
 Season with salt and pepper.
-(You’ll use the remaining Southwest Spice later.)

 • Heat pan with reserved bacon fat over medium-high heat.
 Add sliced jalapeño; season with salt.
 Cook, stirring occasionally, until just tender, 2-3 minutes.
-Transfer to a small bowl and set aside. • Add scallion whites, diced jalapeño, and garlic to same pan.
+Transfer to a second small bowl and set aside. • Add scallion whites, diced jalapeño, and garlic to same pan.
 Cook until slightly softened, 2-3 minutes.
 Season with salt and pepper.

-• Add 1 TBSP flour (2 TBSP for 4 servings) to pan with veggies; whisk until thoroughly coated. • Cut top off carton of cream sauce base to open fully; pour contents into pan.
+• Add 1 TBSP flour (2 TBSP for 4 servings) to pan with aromatics; whisk until thoroughly coated. • Cut top off carton of cream sauce base to open fully; pour contents into pan.
 Using a spoon or spatula, scrape any remaining sauce from carton into pan. • Whisk in cream cheese, ½ cup reserved pasta cooking water (1 cup for 4), and remaining Southwest Spice; reduce heat to low.
 Simmer, whisking, until sauce is smooth and slightly thickened, 2-3 minutes. • Whisk in Mexican cheese and Monterey Jack until melted and creamy.

 • Heat broiler to high. • Roughly chop bacon.
-Stir bacon and cavatappi into pan with cheese sauce.
+Stir bacon and drained cavatappi into pan with cheese sauce.
 (TIP: If your pan is not large enough, carefully transfer everything into pot used to cook pasta.)
 If needed, stir in more reserved pasta cooking water a splash at a time until cavatappi is coated in a creamy sauce.
 Season with salt and pepper.